Amp up the ‘wow’ factor when giving gift cards this holiday season. All it takes it a little creativity — and a personal touch

 15. Make it snow.
 Who doesn’t love a snow globe?
 Add a gift card to your snow globe and the experience is even more magical.
 You can buy one to personalize at USImprints or make one yourself with a mason jar and some glitter.

 NOTE: Some products were provided for review by the manufacturers.

-See related:How to replace a lost or stolen gift card, Last-minute gift idea: Give a gift card, get a free one for yourself, Buying gift cards with credit cards gets easier, Gift card regulations: Fees, expiration limited by US law, 7 things to know about gift cards
+See related:How to replace a lost or stolen gift card, Gift card scams: What to look out for, and how to protect yourself, Buying gift cards with credit cards gets easier, Gift card regulations: Fees, expiration limited by US law, 7 things to know about gift cards